agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/AccessGroupsApi.md

 <a id="patchaccessgrouppermissions"></a>
 # **PatchAccessGroupPermissions**
-> Permission PatchAccessGroupPermissions (string id, PermissionsData permissionsData, string name = null, string deleteNotExists = null)
+> Permissions PatchAccessGroupPermissions (string id, PermissionsData permissionsData, string name = null, string deleteNotExists = null)

 Use the `PermissionsData` object resource to insert or update (Upsert) a list of `PermissionData` using `Id` field(s) value.